dimanyfantakis/WorldBankDataVisualization/README.md

 # World Bank Data Visualization
-A Web App that visualizes data from Gapminder
+A Web Application that visualizes data from [WorldBank](https://data.worldbank.org/)

 ## Description

-A Web Application developed in Django that connects to a MySQL database populated with data regarding countries measurements from WorldBank and runs dynamic queries to visualize data using ChartJS graphs
+A Web Application developed using a NodeJS backend and a ReactJS frontend that connects to a MySQL database populated with data regarding countries measurements from WorldBank and runs dynamic queries to visualize data

 ## Getting Started